syncfusion-content/angular-docs/angular/GettingStarted/getting-started-angular-cli.md

 {% endhighlight %}

-N> This type of error will occur when we use combination of imports components like components from `ej-angular2` package and components from `individual component from ej-angular2` package.
+N> This type of error will occur when we use combination of component imports like, 'components from `ej-angular2` package' and 'components from `individual component from ej-angular2` package'.
 For Example:

 {% highlight ts %}